Sailing on Royal Caribbean’s

 - February 19-At Sea

-Cruise Line and Ship: Royal Caribbean’s Navigator of the Seas.
-I am two points away from being a Platinum Crown & Anchor Society member and I did not feel that I got as many perks for being a Gold member as I have on other cruises.
+Royal Caribbean’s Navigator of the Seas.
+I am two points away from being a Platinum Crown & Anchor Society member and I did not feel that I got as many perks for being a Gold member as I have with other cruise lines.

 My Favorite Thing at Each Port of Call: